 For those that aren’t ready to start a full garden, I want to share how growing some vegetables in containers can provide you with some fresh produce.
 This is the perfect solution if you only have a balcony or a small yard.
 (Or if you aren’t ready to go full-on with an in-ground or raised bed garden.)

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, check out my disclosures page.)

 Pros and Cons of Growing Vegetables in Containers

-You can grow a wide variety of vegetables in containers if you so desire.
-If you have the space to put lots of containers, and don’t mind watering often, you can grow a sizeable amount of produce to eat.
+There is a wide variety of vegetables that can be grown in containers if you so desire.
+If you have the space to put lots of containers and don’t mind watering often, you can grow a sizeable amount of produce to eat.

 A third problem with growing vegetables in containers is that there are some vegetables that you just can’t grow in pots.
 Vegetables like corn, okra, and melons take too much space to grow well above the ground.

 And finally, some vegetables may not yield as much produce as plants grown in the ground.
 However, some homegrown produce is always better than no homegrown produce.

 Even with the downsides, I think container gardening is great for anyone who doesn’t have the time or space to grow an in-the-ground garden.
 I still use a few containers in my own garden every year.
 With so many vegetables that you CAN grow in containers, I think everyone should give it a try.

 There are many types of containers you can use to grow a container garden.